We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is important to note that using too much dry shampoo can leave the hair feeling gritty and dirty.
 It should not be considered a substitute for using shampoo and water as it does not help with removing dirt and debris from the scalp.

-People with oily hair should try to avoid products that could weigh their hair down and contribute to a greasy look.
+People with oily hair should try to avoid styling products that could weigh their hair down and contribute to a greasy look.
 Products that claim to smooth, nourish, and condition the hair are not usually necessary and may make the situation worse.

 Witch hazel can be extremely useful for people with greasy hair.
-It helps to close the pores that produce oil.
+It helps to

 Witch hazel can also relieve itching and inflammation and helps to restore a natural pH balance on the scalp.
 It is a gentle solution for people with sensitive scalps too.